Short film, tributes mark memorable Jackie Robinson Day across MLB

 “Until every child can have an equal opportunity in youth and manhood; until hunger is not only immoral but illegal; until hatred is recognized as a disease, a scourge, an epidemic and treated as such; until racism and sexism are conquered; until that day, Jackie Robinson and no one else can say he has it made,” Betts says.
 “There’s not an American in the country free until every one of us is free.”

-Jackie Robinson Day is usually celebrated on April 15 to commemorate the day the iconic player broke MLB’s color barrier in 1947, but the novel coronavirus pandemic drastically altered MLB’s 2020 schedule.
+Jackie Robinson Day is usually celebrated April 15 to commemorate the day the iconic player broke MLB’s color barrier in 1947, but the novel coronavirus pandemic drastically altered MLB’s 2020 schedule.
 The league chose Aug.
-28 because it is the 57th anniversary of the March on Washington, and is exactly 75 years after Dodgers General Manager Branch Rickey met with Robinson to discuss being MLB’s first Black player.
+28 because it is the 57th anniversary of the March on Washington, and is exactly 75 years after Dodgers General Manager Branch Rickey met with Robinson to discuss becoming MLB’s first Black player.

 “Jackie Robinson Day definitely feels a little different today than it has in a long time,” Philadelphia Phillies outfielder Andrew McCutchen said Friday.
 “We’re not only celebrating Jackie Robinson Day as the person he was, breaking the color barrier, really being the start of the whole civil rights movement.
 He always stood for what he believed in.
 It’s come full circle.
 Ultimately, I feel like that’s what we’re doing right now.”

-The New York Mets shared a video of first baseman Dominic Smith offering his appreciation for Robinson’s impact on him.
+The New York Mets shared a video of first baseman Dominic Smith offering his appreciation for the impact Robinson had on him.

-“I want to thank Jackie Robinson for all the sacrifice and hard work he put in to break the barriers for so many minorities across the world,” said Smith, whose Mets participated in a moment of silence and walked off their home field along with the Miami Marlins Thursday.
+“I want to thank Jackie Robinson for all the sacrifice and hard work he put in to break the barriers for so many minorities across the world,” said Smith, whose Mets participated in a moment of silence and walked off their home field along with the Miami Marlins in protest Thursday.
 “Without Jackie, I wouldn’t be here, and I can’t thank him enough.
 And with all his perseverance, hard work, he inspired me and the next generation to come.
 Happy Jackie Robinson Day, and I hope to make him proud.”

 MLB retired Robinson’s No. 42 across the league in 1997, but allowed players who wore that number at the time to continue to do so until their retirement.
 Yankees pitcher Mariano Rivera was the last to wear No. 42 in 2013.
-Each year on Jackie Robinson Day, every player across the league wears No. 42.
+Each year on Jackie Robinson Day, every player across the major leagues wears No. 42.

 This year, the Houston Astros and Oakland Athletics did something different with their No. 42 jerseys.
-The AL West rivals lined up along their respective foul lines while Astros catcher Martin Maldonado placed a Houston No. 42 jersey in the left-handed batter’s box and Athletics shortstop Marcus Semien laid an Oakland version in the right-handed batter’s box.
+The AL West rivals lined up along their respective foul lines while Astros catcher Martin Maldonado placed a No. 42 Houston Astros jersey in the left-handed batter’s box and Athletics shortstop Marcus Semien placed an Oakland version in the right-handed batter’s box.
 Like the Mets and Marlins before them, both teams then observed a moment of silence and then exited to their clubhouses in a continuation of the protests that began Wednesday in the wake of Jacob Blake’s shooting by police in Kenosha, Wis.

-Ten MLB games were postponed on Wednesday and Thursday as a result of the protests, which including contests in the NBA, WNBA and NHL.
+Ten MLB games were postponed Wednesday and Thursday as a result of the protests, which included contests in the NBA, WNBA and NHL.

 The Astros posted video of the moment on social media and issued a statement.